davedittrich/python_secrets/README.rst

 * Output the variables and values in multiple different formats (CSV, JSON, YAML) for use in shell scripts, etc. using ``cliff`` features.

-* Makes it easy to store temporary files (e.g., Jinja templates) that may contain secrets *outside* of the source repo directory in an environment-specific ``tmp/`` directory.
+* Makes it easy to store temporary files (e.g., the output from Jinja template rendering) that may contain secrets *outside* of the source repo directory in an environment-specific ``tmp/`` directory.